Create a highly accurate business summary using Deep Learning algorithms

 Text Summarization is the process of automatically generating natural language summary from a lengthy input document while capturing the important points.
 The summarized text is appended as metadata to the digitized document.
 Capturing detailed metadata is a very important aspect of Enterprise Data Management.
 It helps in easy and fast search as well as retrieval of the document and its related information at a later date.
-Essentially, Text Summarization is a technology framework, which is built to capture and organize a variety of unstructured data from different sources.
+Essentially, Deep Learning Text Summarization is a technology framework, which is built to capture and organize a variety of unstructured data from different sources.

-The goal of Text Summarization is to retain maximum information along with optimum shortening of text ‘without altering the meaning of the text’.
+The goal of Deep Learning Text Summarization is to retain maximum information along with optimum shortening of text ‘without altering the meaning of the text’.
 Most summarization systems utilize ‘extractive approaches’.
 However, an abstractive approach is an upcoming concept, which provides a realistic summary.

 AI algorithms enabled a Tier 1 US Bank in auto-analysis and auto-classification of a high volume of documents to make them searchable and retrievable.
-Watch now>

 Different types of approaches – Extractive Summarization & Abstractive Summarization